 Dana Gaughiur – Thank you Kelly for your time and efforts.
 This is a mathematical problem, a mathematical modeling problem.
 I echo the comments of people before me.

-Alex T. – Inquired about the possibility of using a trail for evacuation in case of a fire incident and the extension of the trail to Spooner.
+Alex Tsigdinos. – Inquired about the possibility of using a trail for evacuation in case of a fire incident and the extension of the trail to Spooner.
 The e-shore trail, currently three miles long from Incline to Sand Harbor, is being extended to Spooner, potentially reaching 50.
 Is there a possibility of expanding the trail to accommodate emergency situations, such as a fire incident, allowing for the evacuation of vehicles?

 Aaron Vanderpool – Any plan should look at the future and all of the development taking place.

-Sarah Schmits – Is there an effort to look at this holistically?
+Sarah Schmitz – Is there an effort to look at this holistically?
 When we are talking about population density, we are not talking about our environment and wildlife.
 What is the cumulative impact?

-Captain Blain Beard –
+Captain Blaine Beard –

 Some of the comments directed at Kelly were disappointing.
 Their hard work, dedication, and professionalism are present with her and her team.
 Captain Beard to prepare and present crime trends and stats at the next CAB meeting.

-Chief Summers –
+Chief Sommers –

 The Washoe County Sheriff's Office, North Lake Tahoe Fire Protection District, and all entities involved are 100% dedicated to collaborating and ensuring the safety of the residents of Incline Village Crystal Bay.
 Chief Summers goes through the process and recommendations regarding the evacuation process and recommendations for residents during a fire.
 We are not Paradise.
 We do not have ground fuels on most of the land.
 We have a chance to get in there and put the fire out.
 I do not recommend going to the lake.
 With fire, comes wind.
 The lake gets rough, and people sink their boats.
 Everybody says that everybody is going to evacuate at once.
 All I can say is that if we ask for just a portion of the town to evacuate, that portion needs to evacuate, and the rest of the people do not need to clog up the roads.
 You have a point about running out of gas, but you have to take some personal responsibility.
 Do not be part of the problem.
 The need for enforcement on Highway 28 to ensure safe evacuation.
 Let's not forget to put out the fire.